vortexdeveloperlabs/Filter-Lock/docs/for devs/standards/API Endpoints for Link Bot Locking.md

 - `Filter Lock API`/isSiteBlocked?link=`...` (POST)
   - The post body: ...`DELIMITER` + `A JSON array of filters`
   - It returns: a JSON response of a single property "isBlocked" with the value of a boolean

+> This may also be usedful for a link bot to use

 It will fetch the APIs the filters themselves use for determining if a site is blocked.
 If the link is blocked on any of the filters that are